The introduction of machines or devices to complement hand tools has dramatically improved the speed and efficiency of woodworking.

 As the name suggests, the radial arm saw attaches the saw blade to an extended arm.

-Created by Raymond DeWalt a century ago, the radial arm saw provided to be quite popular thanks to its speed and versatility.
+Created by Raymond DeWalt a century ago, the radial arm saw proved to be quite popular thanks to its speed and versatility.

 You can imagine it as a circular saw that has its circular blade attached to an arm that has pivots for placing.